chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 - [Tailwind config](https://tailwindcss.com/docs/configuration).
 Open up the tailwind.js file to set your own project preferences & requirements, such as break-points, colours, and fonts

-- Edit the global styles (`src/styles/global.js`) which is injected into every page, or remove entirely
+- Edit the global styles (`src/styles/global.js`) which is injected into every page.
+Included are some default styles, along with light and dark mode assigned css variables which can be accessed throughout the component tree.

 - A layout component (`src/components/elements/layout.js`) is used for wrapping every page, setting a default layout and imports the template's Open Sans font